jamesscully/ApiTest/README.md

 If the program is started with wrong parameters, i.e. 51,aaaaaa 51,2 the program will print **a lot** of stack traces; primarily due to Spring Boot being bundled within the JAR.
 I've tried to separate error messages from the stack traces as much as possible through line-breaks, but some may remain.

 #### Cheapest suppliers
-The API's `/search` endpoint is essentially based off of Task1C.java; I've included a SearchResult builder so that "artifical" API results can be created to test this, as well as generate a SearchResult for ALL suppliers (found in SearchResult.java + MainTest.java).
+The API's `/search` endpoint is essentially based off of Task1C.java; I've included a SearchResult builder so that "artificial" API results can be created to test this, as well as generate a SearchResult for ALL suppliers (found in SearchResult.java + MainTest.java).

 I've also wrote debug output to stdout (for the server), so you can observe the comparisons and general functionality of it (you can turn this off by setting `SHOW_COMPARISONS` to `false` in SearchTaxis.java @ Line ~28.